3 minute read

 Combine data plotting with raising awareness by creating wall graphs.
 A data wall in the school hall could be updated regularly to keep track of the quantity of items recycled, and from which class.

 Don’t forget, recycling can extend to your edtech, too.
 With improved tech-savviness but stretched budgets, schools are getting smarter with their edtech investments.
 Rather than the common ‘buy, use, dispose’ approach, more schools are finding ways to make better use of the technologies they already have.
-Discuss with your IT manager if anything can be recycled or refurbished, to avoid it being thrown away.
+Discuss with your IT manager if anything can be recycled or refurbished to avoid it being thrown away.

 3. Reduce paper reliance